mananbhimjiyani/finguard-ai/README.md

 # FinGuard AI: Your Personal Financial Companion

 FinGuard AI is a cutting-edge financial management application designed to empower users with intelligent tools for retirement planning, investment analysis, and financial security.
-By leveraging advanced AI, including generative models for chat, data analysis, and video creation, FinGuard AI provides a personalized, intuitive, and highly engaging platform to help users navigate the complexities of their financial journey.
+By leveraging advanced AI, including generative models for chat and data analysis, FinGuard AI provides a personalized, intuitive, and highly engaging platform to help users navigate the complexities of their financial journey.

 ## Key Features